 Crab spiders in the tropics

 Interestingly, giant crab spiders are a tropical species.
-However, pest control in Tucson, AZ, pest control in Prescot, and pest control in Phoenix and throughout the Southwest is often necessary as these insects live in high numbers in this part of the world as well.
+However, these insects live in high numbers throughout the Southwest as well.
 They are usually found near saguaros or rocks or in homes.

 Giant crab spiders are usually active at night as they tend to hide in cracks and crevices during the day.
 When they are out and about, these spiders tend to use camouflage to blend into their surroundings and grab insects that wander nearby.